zephyrproject-rtos/zephyr/doc/platform/galileo.rst

 .. _galileo:

-Platform Configuration: galileo
+Board Configuration: galileo
 ###############################

 Overview
 ********

-Developers can use the galileo platform configuration to build a Zephyr Kernel that runs on a Galileo Development Board (Gen 1 or Gen 2).
+Developers can use the galileo board configuration to build a Zephyr Kernel that runs on a Galileo Development Board (Gen 1 or Gen 2).

-This platform configuration enables kernel support for the board's Quark SoC, along with the following devices:
+This board configuration enables kernel support for the board's Quark SoC, along with the following devices:

 * High Precision Event Timer (HPET)